twotogether/uk-coast-walk-tracker/README.md

 # UK Coastal Walk Tracker

 A Python project to track and visualise coastal walks around the UK.

-This tool allows you to log GPX walks, generate an interactive map of the coastline you’ve walked, calculate distances, and see your progress as a fraction of the total UK coastline.
+This tool allows you to log GPX walks, generate a map of the coastline you’ve walked, calculate distances, and see your progress as a fraction of the total UK coastline.

 ## Features

-- Automatically detects new GPX files and updates `walks.yml`.
+- Automatically detects new GPX files and updates `walks.yaml`.
 - Generates interactive **Folium maps** showing walked sections.
 - Calculates total distance walked and fraction of UK coastline completed.
 - Supports journaling for each walk in Markdown (`journals/`).